rydmike/theme_demo/README.md

 The used approach works regardless of how deep in the widget tree the actual theme control widgets are in the widget tree.
 In this example this is demonstrated by placing some theme widget controls on the classical default Flutter counter page.
-And the mode toggle is also in the App drawer and the entire collection of demonstrated theming features and their control widgets are hidden in a bottom sheet.
+The mode toggle is also in the App drawer, and the entire collection of demonstrated theming features, and their control widgets are hidden in a bottom sheet.

 FlexColorScheme is also used as way to provide many pre-made color scheme together with customs color schemes as well and to show other nice automatic and convenient